 Now, let’s not focus on the actual Mr Leathers, and let’s make a step higher in the hierarchy on how it works: CLUBS.

 But what is left of that today?
 It’s true, I’ve been only at maybe 10 or 12 Leather meetings / BDSM gatherings, so I am no expert.
 I do talk to experts though; and they all seem to confirm in the majority of the cases the feeling I get.
 Today the fight is not being brought on with the needed passion, where it is being brought on at all.
-What do some clubs actually do, at least to the knowledge of the vaste public?
+What do most clubs actually do, at least to the knowledge of the vaste public?
 Organize parties.

 What I was taught about all this

 I was raised and taught that living by the Old Guard protocols and values was something to be deeply proud of.
 I grew up developing an image of myself and of the Man I want to become which is strictly linked to a strong sense of moral, ethics and protocol: